automl/2022_JAIR_DAC_experiments/README.md

 # 2021_JAIR_DAC_experiments

-This repository contains the code for reproducing the experiments described in
+The code for reproducing the experiments described in

-Please cite this paper if you make use of this code.
 ```
 @article{adriaensen-jair21,
   title={Automated Dynamic Algorithm Configuration},